Brain herniation

 Brain herniation is a potentially deadly side effect of very high pressure within the skull that occurs when a part of the brain is squeezed across structures within the skull.
 The brain can shift across such structures as the falx cerebri, the tentorium cerebelli, and even through the foramen magnum (the hole in the base of the skull through which the spinal cord connects with the brain).
 Herniation can be caused by a number of factors that cause a mass effect and increase intracranial pressure (ICP): these include traumatic brain injury, intracranial hemorrhage, or brain tumor.

 Herniation can also occur in the absence of high ICP when mass lesions such as hematomas occur at the borders of brain compartments.
 In such cases local pressure is increased at the place where the herniation occurs, but this pressure is not transmitted to the rest of the brain, and therefore does not register as an increase in ICP.

 Because herniation puts extreme pressure on parts of the brain and thereby cuts off the blood supply to various parts of the brain, it is often fatal.
 Therefore, extreme measures are taken in hospital settings to prevent the condition by reducing intracranial pressure, or decompressing (draining) a hematoma which is putting local pressure on a part of the brain.

 Signs and symptoms

 Brain herniation frequently presents with abnormal posturing, a characteristic positioning of the limbs indicative of severe brain damage.
 These patients have a lowered level of consciousness, with Glasgow Coma Scores of three to five.
+Coma and persistent vegetative state also occurs.
 One or both pupils may be dilated and fail to constrict in response to light.
 Vomiting can also occur due to compression of the vomiting center in the medulla oblongata.
 Severe headaches and seizures as a result of increased intracranial pressure are not uncommon.
 Cardiovascular and pulmonary symptoms may also be present as the brain loses function, but might also be associated with bleeding.
 These symptoms are known as Cushing's Triad: hypertension (with widening pulse pressure), irregular respirations (commonly Cheyne-Stokes), bradycardia and in severe cases cardiac arrest.